-As well as being part of the Anti-Bullying Alliance (ABA), the NASUWT is actively involved in an ongoing national campaign with Stonewall and other partners in challenging homophobia and homophobic bullying in schools.
+As well as being part of the Anti-Bullying Alliance (ABA), the NASUWT is actively involved in a national campaign with Stonewall and other partners in challenging homophobia and homophobic bullying in schools.
 The Education For All campaign aims to promote a safe learning environment for all through a number of national strategies.
 For more information on the Education For All campaign, contact Stonewall via www.stonewall.org.uk.

-The NASUWT has led the campaign on combatting prejudice-related bullying and campaigned to ensure that this particular type of bullying was included in government anti-bullying guidance.
+The NASUWT has led the campaign on combatting prejudice-related bullying and campaigned to ensure that this particular type of bullying is included in government anti-bullying guidance.
+The NASUWT continues to make representations and lobby about the need to provide sufficient guidance and facilitate reporting of incidents in order to effectively address the problem of bullying in schools.